 Policy Associate - J-PAL Global

-The Policy Group plays a key role in translating research by J-PAL affiliates into actionable poverty alleviation policies around the world.
-Staff connect the dots between economics and policy and are passionate about working with organizations to inform development policy.
+The Policy & Communications Group plays a key role in translating research by J-PAL affiliates into actionable poverty alleviation policies around the world.
+Staff connect the dots between economics and policy and are passionate about working with organizations to form partnerships for evidence-informed development policy.

 Your work provides the foundation and direction for J-PAL’s growing policy efforts.
 As a Policy Associate, your primary tasks will involve communication, analysis, and specialization.

-The Policy Group invests in your professional development.
+The Policy & Communications Group invests in your professional development.
 As a Policy Associate, you will learn, engage, travel, and grow.

-Learn: J-PAL supports a culture of learning, with opportunities to attend weekly MIT–Harvard Development Seminars and take classes for credit at MIT or elsewhere with our generous tuition assistance program.
+Learn: J-PAL supports a culture of learning with opportunities to attend weekly MIT–Harvard Development Seminars and take classes for credit with MIT’s generous tuition assistance program.
 All J-PAL staff are also eligible to take the innovative online MITx MicroMasters credential in Data, Economics, and Development Policy (DEDP) free of charge.

-Engage: Associates have the opportunity to work with J-PAL affiliates and directors, as well as interact with policymakers and practitioners alongside senior Group members.
+Engage: Associates have the opportunity to work with J-PAL affiliated researchers, as well as interact with J-PAL’s partners, including decision-makers and practitioners, alongside senior staff.
 As core content creators, Associates’ publications are distributed to development stakeholders worldwide.

-Travel: Associates have the opportunity to present at J-PAL’s regional offices, attend policy events worldwide, and participate in a unique “Associate-to-Field” international experience supporting on-the-ground research.
+Travel: Associates have the opportunity to present at J-PAL’s regional offices, attend policy events worldwide, and participate in a unique “Associate-to-Field” international experience supporting on-the-ground research during their time at J-PAL.

 Grow: Associates can expect to join a peer group eager to build institutional knowledge and pass on lessons learned.
-Associates receive one-on-one mentorship from senior Group members and are eligible for internal promotion to Senior Policy Associate after two to three years with J-PAL.
-Such promotions are based on performance and ability.
+Associates receive one-on-one mentorship from senior staff.
+Promotions to Senior Associate are based on performance and ability.

 As a member of the MIT community, you benefit from more than just your salary.